AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 The output [locale](../Common_Settings/Localization) determines the [output date/time formats](#outputdatetimeformat\(\)) and affects the way how dates in various parts of the chart are [formatted](#format\(\)).

-The default output is [en-us](https://cdn.anychart.com/locale/1.1.0/en-us.js).
+The default output locale is [en-us](https://cdn.anychart.com/locale/1.1.0/en-us.js).
 If necessary, you can set any other locale listed in the Locales section on [AnyChart CDN](https://cdn.anychart.com/).

 In the head section of your web page, place a link to the locale on your server or on [AnyChart CDN](https://cdn.anychart.com/):